lordmulder/MemoryChecker/README.md

 - **`--monochrome`**:
   Disable colored console output.
 It is implicitly disabled when redirecting to a file or pipe.

+- **`--high`**:
+  Run the program with “high” priority.
+Be aware that this can cause the system to become unresponsive!

 Exit Code
 ---------